Inversion of the Abel--Prym map for real curves with involutions: Introduction

 If $\Sigma$ possesses an antiholomorphic involution, it is called a real curve.
 Jacobians of real curves have been first investigated in \cite{Dubr_Nat} with relation to real solutions to sin-Gordon equation.
 It was shown that the Abel map establishes a 1-to-1 correspondence between $\tau$-invariant degree $g$ divisors and the real part of the Jacobian $Jac(\Sigma)$.
 Investigation of Prymians of real curves was pioneered in \cite{VN} with relation to real solutions to the potential two-dimensional Schr\"{o}dinger equation, and also presented in \cite{Nat1} in the case when $\s$ has only two fixed points.
-A general result of \cite{VN} is that a certain shift of the real part of such Prymian is in a 1-to-1 correspondence with divisors of a certain degree on $\Sigma$ satisfying the relations $\zeta+\s \zeta\sim D$ and $\tau\zeta=\zeta$.
-Let's stress that the above results are obtained by consideration of the classical Abel map, and the Riemann theta function.
-We reproduce them for the isoPrymian, the Abel--Prym map, and the Prym theta function.
-The precise statement is given by \refT{invers} which we refer to as the inversion theorem for real curves.
-Together with the Riemann vanishing theorem (\refL{inver1}), it implies that the inverse image of a certain real subvariety of isoPrymian under the Abel--Prym map is given by $\tau$-invariant, or $\s\tau$-invariant divisors $\zeta$ on $\Sigma$ satisfying the relation $\zeta+\s\zeta=D$ where $D$ is a constant divisor.
-Proof of the theorem is based on the study of symmetries of the Prym $\theta$-function (\refL{P_symm}) for both separating and non-separating real curves.
+A general result of \cite{VN} is that a certain shift of the real part of such Prymian is in a 1-to-1 correspondence with divisors of a certain degree on $\Sigma$ satisfying the relations $\zeta+\s \zeta\sim D$ and $\tau\zeta=\zeta$, and the correspondence is established by the Abel transform (see \refL{inver1}.$1^\circ$-$3^\circ$).
+Together, \refL{inver1}.$4^\circ$ and \refT{invers} give the inversion theorem for the Abel--Prym map of real curves.
+It claims that the inverse image of a certain real subvariety of isoPrymian under the Abel--Prym map is given by $\tau$-invariant, or $\s\tau$-invariant divisors $\zeta$ on $\Sigma$ satisfying the relation $\zeta+\s\zeta=D$ where $D$ is a constant divisor.
+Proof of the theorem is based on the results of \cite{Fay,Sh_PrymJacobi}, and on the study of symmetries of the Prym $\theta$-function (\refL{P_symm} of the present paper) for both separating and non-separating real curves.
 It generalizes the results of \cite{Dubr_Nat,Dubr_ItNa} on the Riemann $\theta$-function of a real curve, and of \cite{Fay} on the Prym $\theta$-function of a real curve of separating type.

 In \refS{real_Jac}, following \cite{Dubr_Nat,Dubr_ItNa,Nat1}, we give preliminaries on Jacobians and Riemann $\theta$-functions of real curves.
 In \refS{ogr} we introduce main notions related to Prym varieties, study the realness properties of Prym matrices and symmetries of Prym $\theta$-functions of real curves.
 In \refS{inv_th} we present our inversion theorem for real curves.